-This exciting opportunity is designed for graduate and professional degree students who are U.S. Citizens and want to learn more about public policy.
+This exciting opportunity is designed for graduate and professional degree students across all graduate fields who are U.S. Citizens and want to learn more about public policy.

-On March 21, Cornell graduate and professional degree students selected to participate in the Cornell Advocacy Day will join Cornell STEM doctoral students already in D.C. for a science policy workshop, to conduct meetings with elected Members of Congress and congressional staff.
+On March 27, Cornell graduate and professional degree students selected to participate in the Cornell Advocacy Day will join Cornell STEM and Social Science doctoral students already in D.C. for a science policy workshop, to conduct meetings with elected Members of Congress and congressional staff.
 These meetings will be organized by representatives from the Cornell Office of Federal Relations.
-In advance of Advocacy Day, there will be an on-campus training led by representatives from the Cornell Office of Federal Relations to prepare participants for their Advocacy Day activities.
+In preparation for Advocacy Day, there will be an on-campus training from 12-1pm on March 20 in 341 Caldwell Hall led by representatives from the Cornell Office of Federal Relations to prepare participants for their Advocacy Day activities.